Minamiuonuma Specialty Cuisine

 Because of the local environment’s harsh climate, a Snow Country food culture employing fermentation and preservation techniques helping foods to outlast the long winters has been handed down from our ancestors for centuries.
 This food culture was developed by bringing together the wisdom of locals with abundant natural resources including the remarkable snowfall and other distinct seasonal features.

 Keyaki-en sits at the foot of the sacred peak Mt.
 Hakkai, and its building has history as a traditional thatch-roofed country farm house built in 1870 (3rd year of the Meiji era).
 In an atmosphere reminiscent of times long ago, the specialty cuisine of Snow Country is masterfully prepared.
 On our store grounds, there is also a roughly 1500 year-old great zelkova tree, which has become the restaurants namesake, “keyaki” in Japanese.

-The many vegetables and especially the rice used in this restaurant's dishes are proudly home grown ingredients.
+The many vegetables and especially the rice used in this in this restaurant’s dishes are proudly home grown ingredients.
 Time and effort is deliberately taken, through foraging wild vegetables and mushrooms or catching wild sweetfish and char, to obtain the best seasonal ingredients in Minamiuonuma.
 From there, a simple cuisine is delicately prepared using the same cooking techniques as those used long ago.